Skip to main content

 The tumour is then sent for analysis and further treatment is dependant on the stage and grade of the disease.
 Treatments include either local chemotherapy placed in the bladder for early stage disease or radiotherapy and major surgery for more advanced disease.

-Benefits of Treating Bladder Conditions
+Benefits of Treating Bladder Conditions in Birmingham

-Preventive Care for Long-Term Bladder Health
+Preventive Care for Long-Term Bladder Health in Birmingham

-Advanced Therapies for Overactive and Painful Bladder
+Advanced Therapies for Overactive and Painful Bladder Conditions in Birmingham

-Expert Diagnosis and Treatment for Complex Conditions
+Expert Diagnosis and Treatment for Complex Bladder Conditions Birmingham Patients Face

-General FAQs
+General FAQs – Bladder Conditions Birmingham

 What are the signs of a urinary tract infection (UTI)?